City Comparison

 Schools

-Springfield leads on school quality with a 82% average pass rate (rated Strong) compared to 72% in Manassas.
-Top schools in Manassas include Osbourn High School and Metz Middle School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Manassas has a 72% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Manassas include Osbourn High School and Metz Middle School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Manassas schools | See Springfield schools

 Manassas